 The audience is limited to customers who perform the triggering action using the codes from the chosen campaign.
 For example, if the trigger is voucher redeemed, a customer gets a message once he/she redeems code from a campaign added to the distribution setup.

-Changes in order status determine the audience.
+Changes in the order status determine the audience.
 Every customer whose order status changes as defined in the distribution gets the message.

 The message gets to a customer in response to a code publication.
 The audience is limited to customers who will get the unique code published to their account (code from a particular campaign).